mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 The connection timeout in seconds for the MySQL connections to the backend server when user authentication data is fetched.
 Increasing the value of this parameter will cause MariaDB MaxScale to wait longer for a response from the backend server before aborting the authentication process.
-The default is 3 seconds.
+The default is 10 seconds since MaxScale 2.5.0.
+Older versions used a default of 3 seconds.

 ```
 auth_connect_timeout=10s